RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 In order to a realistically explore protein-ligand binding scenarios we need to use enhanced sampling methods.
 Metadynamics is a general free-energy simulation method that is in principle well suited to study protein-ligand binding as we could sample the free-energy surface of the bound vs. unbound conformation.
+Metadynamics use a history-dependent biasing potential that is built-up using Gaussians during the simulation, preventing the simulation from visiting previous parts of the free-energy surface.
+Metadynamics require the definition of one or more collective variables (CVs) that act as "reaction coordinates" for the biasing potential.

-The trouble is that when a metadynamics simulation encounters the "unbound" part of the free energy surface (when the ligand is far away from the protein binding site) the simulation can not realistically converge as the ligand will encounter a practically infinite amount of conformations outside the protein binding site.
+A metadynamics simulation for a binding reaction such as here, however, creates a problem as the ligand encounters the "unbound" part of the free energy surface (when the ligand is far away from the protein binding site).
+The simulation can not realistically converge as the ligand will encounter a practically infinite amount of conformations outside the protein binding site.

-To combat this problem we turn to funnel metadynamics (https://www.pnas.org/doi/10.1073/pnas.1303186110) which adds a restraing potential with a funnel shape that prevents the ligand from escaping too far away from the protein binding site.
+To combat this problem we will use funnel metadynamics (https://www.pnas.org/doi/10.1073/pnas.1303186110) which adds a restraing potential with a funnel shape that prevents the ligand from escaping too far away from the protein binding site.

 **THIS IS NOT YET COMPLETE**